 The Netsafe Online Safety Grant has been designed to provide financial support to research, projects and service initiatives that aim to reduce harmful digital communications, or lessen the harm caused by harmful digital communications.
-This includes activities that aim to prevent or reduce the impact of online bullying, harassment, abuse, revenge porn (also known as image based abuse) and/or other forms of online abuse and intimidation.
+This includes activities that aim to prevent or reduce the impact of online bullying, harassment, abuse, image based abuse (also known as “revenge porn”) and/or other forms of online abuse and intimidation.

-Applicants can apply for up to $50, 000 of funding, and the applicant must match Netsafe’s contribution either financially or by in-kind support.
+Applicants can apply for up to $100,000 of funding, and the applicant must match Netsafe’s contribution either financially or by in-kind support.
 This means that if the applicant is requesting $15,000, they must provide at least $15,000 to the project either financially or by in-kind support.
-Find out about the projects funded from the first round of the grant.

-Netsafe is looking to fund ideas that foster innovation and new ideas that aim to prevent and deter the impact of online bullying, harassment, revenge pornography and other forms of abuse and intimidation.
-We are also looking to fund ideas that assist in enhancing and extending the reach and effectiveness of existing initiatives.
+The grant has been created to fund ideas that foster innovation and new ideas that aim to prevent and deter the impact of online bullying, harassment, revenge pornography and other forms of abuse and intimidation.

 How much funding will Netsafe provide?

-The grants are for a maximum amount of $50, 000 per round.
+The grants are for a maximum amount of $100,000 per round (excluding GST).
 Applicants must match Netsafe’s contribution either financially or by in-kind support.

 Who can apply for a grant?